ProjectIgnis/Distribution/README.md

 # Project Ignis: EDOPro
 All assets for the game, except card images.
 See LICENSE and COPYING in each folder for proper credits, copyright, and rules for redistribution.
+On Windows, please do not put your game install in Program Files, Downloads, or any other location that might be read-only or require admin permissions.
+On Linux, after moving the game install to your preferred location, you can run `./install.sh` from a terminal to install desktop files for the current user.

 ## System requirements